jasepellerin/Unit-01/README.md

 ## Project log

+### Initial idea

 I had been curious about split ergonomic keyboards for a few years when I saw a few of Ben Vallack's videos on small custom keyboards.
 [This one in particular](https://www.youtube.com/watch?v=UKfeJrRIcxw) sparked my interest in designing and building my own board.
-I did more research and then just dove in and tried to follow Ben's general guidance.
 I asked loads of questions on various Discord servers along the way, and sincerely appreciate all the help I received from the community.

+### Ideation

+I did some research to learn about different switch options and elements I might want on my board.
+I started looking other people's builds, like the [Architeuthis dux](https://github.com/tapioki/cephalopoda/tree/main/Architeuthis%20dux) and the [card](https://github.com/benvallack/ergogen/blob/master/config.yaml).
+This helped me decide on the basic shape of the board and how many keys it would have.

+### Ergogen PCB design

 I began by measuring the natural paths of my fingers on a site called [Ergopad](https://pashutk.ru/ergopad/).
-I then started plugging that info into [the unofficial Ergogen frontend](https://ergogen.cache.works/) and spent probably 25 hours learning that syntax and laying things out.
+Then I plugged that info into [the unofficial Ergogen frontend](https://ergogen.cache.works/) and spent probably 25 hours learning the syntax and tweaking positions.

 Then I started tweaking the exported file in Kicad.
 While adding my traces, I kept learning new things which led me back into Ergogen for another iteration cycle.
 Overall, this process probably took 15 more hours.

+### Part ordering

 At this time, I had all the necessary files to start ordering parts.
 Here's the list of parts I ordered: